Definition:

 Inbound Marketing follows a four-stage methodology:

-1. Attract: Create relevant content to draw in the ideal target audience
+1. Attract: Create relevant content to attract your ideal target audience

 3. Close: Nurture leads and convert them into customers

-4. Delight: Continue providing value to retain and engage customers
+4. Delight: Continue offering value to maintain and retain customers

 Tools and tactics:

-2. SEO (Search Engine Optimization): Optimization for search engines
+2. SEO (Search Engine Optimization): Search engine optimization

-3. Social media: Engagement and content sharing on social networks
+3. Social media: Engagement and sharing of content on social networks

 4. Email marketing: Personalized and segmented communication